tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 ## Language Translator

 Computers only understand machine language.
 A program written in a high-level or assembly language cannot be executed directly on a computer.
 It must be translated into machine language before execution.
-A [Language Translator](https://en.wikipedia.org/wiki/Translator_(computing)) or language processor is a software designed to convert these programs into machine language.
+A [Language Translator](https://en.wikipedia.org/wiki/Translator_(computing)){: target="_blank" rel="noopener noreferrer"} or language processor is a software designed to convert these programs into machine language.
 Each computer language possesses its own set of translators.

 ## Types of Language Translators